-Maria Aquino (far right) poses with other business students at the Herzing College Winnipeg campus
+Maria Aquino (far right) poses with business students and faculty at the Herzing College Winnipeg campus

 A lot of people choose business administration training because it opens up so many different career paths.
 Accounting, marketing, sales, management, client services...this program builds a strong foundation in several key areas of business.

-And that's exactly what Maria Theresa Aquino was looking for when she started her Business Administration diploma at Herzing earlier this year.
+And that's exactly what Maria Theresa Aquino was looking for when she started the Business Administration program at Herzing earlier this year.

-Like so many Herzing students, Maria is focused, hard-working, and determined to carve out a successful future for herself.
+Like so many Herzing students, Maria is focused, hard-working, and determined to build a successful future for herself.

-Q: Maria, can you share a little about yourself?
-What's your background?
+Q: Maria, can you tell us a little about yourself?

-Q: What inspired you to take Business Administration training?
-Did you always want to study business?
+Q: What inspired you to choose Business Administration training?

 Q: What made you choose Herzing over another school?

 Maria: I chose Herzing because they provide job-oriented training that I know will prepare me for a career in business.
-The first time I went to inquire for a training program, the admission process was straight forward and very helpful.
+The first time I went to inquire about a training program, the Admissions Advisor was very supportive and helpful.